paldhous/ucb/2017/dataviz/md_raw/class13.md

 This code uses the R function `paste0` to produce a more useful tooltip, spelling out the costs in billions of dollars. `paste0` concatenates or pastes together strings of text, separated by commas.

 The `geom_point_interactive` function now includes `data_id = year`.
-Assigning a variable in the data to `data_id` is necessary to apply hover styling; you should use a variable that uniquely identifies each object -- here `year` works because there is only one point for each year.
+Assigning a variable in the data to `data_id` is necessary to apply hover styling; you should use a variable that uniquely identifies each graphic element to which the hover styling applies -- here `year` works because there is only one point for each year.

 The `ggiraph` function now includes `hover_css`, which uses [**CSS**](https://www.w3.org/Style/CSS/Overview.en.html) (Cascading Style Sheets) code to change the appearance of the points when they are hovered over: This example changes makes the points semitransparent, gives them a red outline, and increases their diameter to 4 pixels.